 Today explore the less visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and half.
 In the highwater season, you will also visit Kompong Khleang a unique village on stilts.
 In the lower water season, you will visit Chong Kneas floating village.

-Return to Siem Reap via a Cambodian artistry assembly - Les Artisan D'Angkor before arriving back at your hotel this evening.
-Tonight, enjoy dinner while watching an Apsara dance performance.
+Return to Siem Reap with a visit to SATCHA, an organisation